-We want to help fix the recycling industry, create local jobs and use waste as a resource, instead of sending it to landfill.
+We are revolutionising how we recycle in Yarra to help fix the recycling industry, create local jobs and use waste as a resource, instead of sending it to landfill.

-Traditionally these low grade recyclables were sent primarily to Asia, China in particular, which had a great demand for resources.
-But last year, China, decided that it would only accept high quality, low contamination recyclables.
+Traditionally, these low-grade recyclables were sent primarily to Asia, China in particular, which had a great demand for resources.
+But in 2018, China decided that it would only accept high quality recyclables with low contamination.
 This meant that much of the recycling from Australia was now even more difficult to find markets for.

-To overcome this, we want to treat our waste differently and at the same time boost Yarra’s local recycling industry.
+To overcome this, we want to treat our recycling differently and at the same time boost Yarra’s local recycling industry.

-We are now looking to rely on local workers, local businesses and local ideas, to process our waste and give it a new life.
+We are now looking to rely on local workers, local businesses and local ideas, to process our recycling and give it a new life.